aprotyas/aprotyas.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Abrar.
+Hi, my name is Abrar. `aprotyas` is my online identity.

 I was born and raised in Dhaka, Bangladesh.
 I currently reside in the Bay Area, CA working on [WebKit](http://webkit.org) platform experience at Apple.